-Written by creak on November 23, 2010
+Written on November 23, 2010 by creak

 Usually canines just get brushed aside when it comes to eating with the family at the table.
 I would never beg for scraps, but I also know it’s no use.
 That being said, Thanksgiving is perhaps one of the most challenging days to get through.
 It takes a tremendous amount of self-discipline to not instinctively jump onto my back two legs onto the kitchen counter when no one is looking, take the prized turkey from its juicy, fruit-lined tray and retreat to a private place with that colossal, yet tenderly roasted bird in my chops.

 I can just imagine taking that succulent trophy apart piece by piece – but I digress.

 This year I have a plan to take part in the feast.
 From telephone conversations, I know that the pets’ family will be traveling down here to celebrate Thanksgiving.
 Not only does that give me home-court advantage, but I also am aware that they will be bringing a few new members of the family.
 This is where my plan fell into place.